dasoljlee/GAM305_Team1/README.md

 Josh Negron: After our Discord meeting, I agree with the QA and testing plan.
 The schedule, checklist, and bug tracking ideas are great, and I think the plan we came up with will keep the game organized and make sure everything works correctly.

+Matthew Bridegroom: Withing our dicsord meeting we proposed different ways to deal with any QA issues and secured ways to contact each other.

 ## Checklist

 Jessi: I'll create a checklist of things that need to be done in a word document format.